Ryan Roslansky: Career

+Weiner named Roslansky his replacement as LinkedIn CEO on February 5, 2020.
+As CEO of LinkedIn, Roslansky nearly tripled LinkedIn's business to $19.5 billion in annual revenue, while growing the platform to record levels of engagement, with over 1.3 billion members.

 In response to the COVID-19 pandemic, Microsoft and Linkedin pledged to upskill 25 million workers and in 2021, has surpassed that number.
 However in 2025, LinkedIn admitted that skill certificates rarely pay off.

 In 2021, Roslansky partnered with John Kerry on an effort to address Climate Change through a focus on job creation.

+In 2025, Microsoft CEO Satya Nadella announced Roslansky would take on broader responsibilities overseeing the Microsoft Office productivity unit, as an Executive Vice President.